 M.S., Warsaw University, Warsaw, Poland

-Dr. Andrew Domzalski is the contact person for the undergraduate program in Animal Studies.
-He also directs MATESOL (Master of Arts in Teaching English to Speakers of Other Languages) Program and co-directs the Master of Science in Humane leadership Program.
+Dr. Andrew Domzalski is the director of the Bachelor of Arts in Animal Studies program.
+He also chairs the Department of Humanities, in which the B.A. in Animals Studies is housed.
 He joined full time faculty of Madonna University in 1999, the same year he completed his Ph.D. in Reading and Language Arts at Oakland University.
 He holds an MS in Psychology from Warsaw University and an MA in Pastoral Ministry from Marygrove College.
-His interests encompass topics in both TESOL and Animal Studies.
+His interests encompass multidisciplinary topics centered on Animal Studies.

-For nearly nearly fifteen years he has been involving students in service learning through collaboration with the Detroit Zoo.
+For over fifteen years he has been engaging Madonna students in service-learning through collaboration with the Detroit Zoo

 B.S.W. & M.S.W., University of South Florida

 Dr. Proctor’s career includes work as a medical and gerontological social worker, community organizer, and applied sociologist.
-Having served as Chair of the Sociology Department since 2007, she now serves as Program Director of the Social Work and Sociology Department and Co-Director of the Humane Leadership Program).
+Having served as Chair of the Sociology Department since 2007, she now serves as Program Director of the Social Work and Sociology.
 She has guided the Sociology Program to become one of the few Applied Sociology Programs in Michigan with an emphasis on community-based service-learning campus initiatives.

 Ph.D., University of Windsor